The Death of Paid Acquisition

 - 100k followers, 30k views

 - One shot.
-10% chance it hits.
+Maybe a 10% chance it lands.

 The Creator Route: